00kaitm/kaits_projects/README.md

 ## Features
 Users can:
-   - See the fruits they own
+   - see fruits they own

 Admin users can:
    - see all fruits